tellyalogicalguy/RNAseq_pipeline/README.md

 3. Is this dataset single-end or paired-end?
 (SE/PE)
 4. Is the sequencing in this dataset stranded? ( Yes / No )
 5. Enter genome to align to (custom_ch12/mm10/hg38)
+    * Depending on where you completed the `STAR` genome indexing and where the `GTF`, `GFF3` and `chrom.sizes` files are, you will have to edit the `./12_trimAlign.sh` file with the correct location of these folders and files before running the pipeline.
+The locations are under `case $GENOME`.
 6. Enter sjdbOverhang value to use for STAR alignment to $GENOME genome (49 / 75 / 99 / 149)
+    * You will have to have generated the genome index for different `sjdbOverhang` for this option to work.
+But you can alter the `./12_trimAlign.sh` file to point to the correct `$GENOME_DIR` variable, which is what the pipeline will ultimately use to align you raw data.
 7. Enter spike-in genome (dm6/k12/none)